 towards the body of the motor.
 The use of a smaller

-therefore might not allow such a good chainline; introducing the
+therefore does not allow such a good chainline; introducing the

 possibility of dérailleur adjustment issues and

-wear.
-On the other hand, a 104 mm BCD spider might allow
+increased wear.
+On the other hand, a 104 mm BCD spider allows

-use of a 32T chainwheel, and 32/36 would give a very acceptable bottom
+use of a 32T chainwheel, and 32/36 gives a very acceptable bottom

 ratio of 0.89:1.